vernisaz/simhttp/README.md

 *tmux* can be also used similarly to the _screen_.

 ## Websocket
 The server provides a limited support of WebSocket protocol as WS-CGI.
+Only string UTF-8 packets are supported now.

 ## How to compare it to miniserve
 If you didn't check [miniserve](https://github.com/svenstaro/miniserve/tree/master) yet, then do it now.
 More likely you will be satisfied with it.